gmarchesiv/DataAcquisition_WeRateDogs/readme.md

 Each source is analyzed, cleaned and transformed necessary to prepare for the next phase.
 The relevant features are merged and exported into a final dataframe.

 - Data Analysis:
-Using the exported dataframe, the analysis seeks to answer if the dog ratings follow any particular patter or are mostly random and fun.
+Using the exported dataframe, the analysis seeks to answer if the dog ratings follow any particular pattern or are mostly random and fun.